April 26 - “ An Unbroken Chain of Garlands, Cherry Blossoms, and Grape Arbors”

 love is the word you want Nelson

-the diminuCve Mother Theresa gently
+the diminutive Mother Theresa gently

 touched his hand and said again

-love—uncondiConal love of all living things
+love—unconditional love of all living things

 life is a sacred journey to be celebrated